jayjmanley/phonebook/README.md

 - Make it look nicer with more CSS
 - Empty the form after an accepted contact
 - Only allow certain formats of phone numbers
+- Implement Typescript, as I wasn't super familiar with it.